Seravo/wordpress/README.md

 * Includes Nginx, Redis, Git, PHP5-FPM for running WordPress in modern stack.
 * Git hooks to test your code to make sure that only high quality code is committed into git
 * [PHP Codesniffer](https://github.com/squizlabs/PHP_CodeSniffer) code style and quality analyser
-* Includes self-signed certs (and trust them automatically in OS X) to test https:// locally with
+* Includes self-signed certs (and trust them automatically in OS X) to test https:// locally
 * Advanced WordPress integration tests with Rspec and PhantomJS
 * [Xdebug](http://xdebug.org/) and [Webgrind](https://code.google.com/p/webgrind/) for debugging and profiling your application
 * [Mailcatcher](http://mailcatcher.me/) to imitate as SMTP server to debug mails